NCEAS/oss-lessons/version-control/1-git-basics.md

 ## How does it work?

-Git can be enabled on a specific folder/directory on your filesystem to version files within that directory (including sub-directories).
+Git can be enabled on a specific folder/directory on your file system to version files within that directory (including sub-directories).
 In git (and other version control systems) terms, this “tracked folder” is called a **repository** (which formally is a specific data structure storing versioning information).

 ### More details: